prasannax1/starships/README.md

 ### Description

-With the underside of the *Aviary* taken up by a dedicated escort vessel, that still leaves the niche of a diplomatic vessel unfulfilled.
+With the underside of the *Exodus* taken up by a dedicated escort vessel, that still leaves the niche of a diplomatic vessel unfulfilled.
 The *Dove* class, which was initially designed to transport VIPs in federation territory, fits into this niche naturally.

 ### Structure